The Chopping Block

 Action Step: Is there anyone in your life who needs forgiveness but you don’t want to give it?
 It’s not up to you to decide if a person is worthy of forgiveness.
 Remember God forgave you when you didn’t deserve it.

 Jesus, give me Your strength to forgive those who have offended me.
-Thank you for forgiving me when I didn’t deserve it.
-I know you want me to forgive others.
-I want to honor your teaching and obey You.
+Thank You for forgiving me when I didn’t deserve it.
+I know You want me to forgive others.
+I want to honor Your teaching and obey You.

 Leave a Reply